jandejongh/jqueues/README.md

 ### Features

-The software features a wide range of both well-known as well as hardly known queueing systems, like FCFS, LCFS (PR), Infinite Server, Random, PS, SRTF, Wait-Until-Relieved, GATE, etc.
+The software features a wide range of both well-known as well as hardly known queueing systems, like FCFS, FCFS_B, LCFS (PR), Infinite Server, Random, PS, SRTF, Wait-Until-Relieved, GATE, etc.
+All queues support job revocations.
 It also features generic composite queueing systems like Tandem, FeedBack and Jackson queues.
+With the CTandem2 queue, you can even connect the "waiting area" of one queue with the "service area" of another.
+This allows for many other queueing systems like LCFS_B = CTandem2[FCFS_B,LCFS].

 ### What is does NOT do